daypack-dev/daypack-lib/README.md

 Daypack as a user-facing personal task scheduler program aims to be ergonomic to use, and relatively featureful

-Daypack as a library aims to be powerful enough to accomodate basic scheduling needs in myraid envrionments
+Daypack as a library aims to be powerful enough to accomodate everyday personal task scheduling needs

 ## Features

+Overview

 - Automatic scheduling